 The fair values of liquid assets quoted in an active market are determined based on the instruments' quoted market prices or dealer price quotations, without any deduction for transaction costs.
-According to the fair value measurement hierarchy stated in note 17, these instruments are classified as "Level 1".
+According to the fair value measurement hierarchy stated in note 18, these instruments are classified as "Level 1".

 For all other financial instruments, EUROFIMA establishes the fair values by using valuation techniques.
-These may include the use of recent arm's length transactions, reference to other instruments that are substantially the same and a discounted cash flow model that maximizes the use of independently sourced market parameters, for example yield curves and currency rates.
+These may include the use of recent arm's length transactions, reference to other instruments that are substantially the same and a discounted cash flow model that maximizes the use of independently sourced market parameters, for example yield curves (considering credit risk of the instrument) and currency rates.
 Most market parameters are either directly observable or are implied from instrument prices.
 The model may perform numerical procedures in the pricing, such as interpolation, when input values do not directly correspond to the most actively traded market trade parameters.

-The valuation process involves the determination of future expected cash flows based on the contractual agreements and the computation of their present value using currently observable money market yield curves, swap yield curves and foreign exchange rates.
+The valuation process involves the determination of future expected cash flows based on the contractual agreements and the computation of their present value using currently observable money market yield curves (considering credit risk of the instrument), swap yield curves and foreign exchange rates.